VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Genesis 45:5 says: “And now, do not be distressed and do not be angry with yourselves for selling me here, because it was to save lives that God sent me ahead of you.”

-Joseph knew with all his heart that his life purpose was bigger than the challenges he faced.
+Joseph knew deep down that his life’s purpose was greater than the challenges he faced.

 “But God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance.
 So then, it was not you who sent me here, but God.
 He made me father to Pharaoh, lord of his entire household and ruler of all Egypt.”